IceBoxAlex/D287_Project/README.md

 > To display an error message when updating the product inventory, I created a variable to represent the desired product inv and the current part inv.
 I then compare that different to the min inv of the parts.
 If the desired product inv is greater than the minInv, then I display a message to the user letting them know the name of the part causing the error and its minimum inventory.

 ## STEP I
+- Prompt
+> Add at least two unit tests for the maximum and minimum fields to the PartTest class in the test package.

+- File Name
+> PartTest.java

+- Line Numeber
+> 159 - 166

+- Changes
+> I added a test to the PartTest.java file that tests the max inventory fields.

+- Prompt
+> Add at least two unit tests for the maximum and minimum fields to the PartTest class in the test package.

+- File Name
+> PartTest.java

+- Line Numeber
+> 168 - 175

+- Changes
+> I added a test to the PartTest.java file that tests the min inventory fields.

 ## STEP J